mmarz9/D8-Site-Building-Talk/README.md

-# Drupal 8 Whats new in core: Site Building
+# Drupal 8 Whats New In Core: Site Building

 These slides are designed to accompany a introductory talk on Drupal 8 Site building